Opioid epidemic in the United States: History

 Opiates such as morphine have been used for pain relief in the United States since the 1800s, and were used during the American Civil War.
-Opiates soon became known as a wonder drug and were prescribed for a wide array of ailments, even for relatively minor treatments such as cough relief.
+Opiates soon became known as a "wonder drug" and were prescribed for a wide array of ailments, even for relatively minor treatments such as cough relief.
+The first published deaths from opioids start being published in The Lancet in 1892 with death reported from Godfrey's Cordial, an opium-containing syrup.

 Bayer began marketing heroin commercially in 1898.
 Beginning around 1920, however, the addictiveness was recognized, and doctors became reluctant to prescribe opiates.
 Heroin was made an illegal drug with the Anti-Heroin Act of 1924, in which the US Congress banned the sale, importation, or manufacture of heroin.

 In the 1950s, heroin addiction was still fairly uncommon among average Americans, many of whom saw it as a frightening condition.
 The fear extended into the 1960s and 1970s, although it became common to hear or read about drugs such as cannabis and psychedelics, which were widely used at rock concerts like Woodstock.

 Heroin addiction began to make the news around 1970 when rock star Janis Joplin died from an overdose.
 During and after the Vietnam War, addicted soldiers returned from Vietnam, where heroin was easily bought.
 Heroin addiction grew within low-income housing projects during the same time period.
 In 1971, congressmen released an explosive report, The World Heroin Problem, on the growing heroin epidemic among US servicemen in Vietnam, finding that ten to fifteen percent were addicted to heroin.
 "The Nixon White House panicked," wrote political editor Christopher Caldwell, and declared drug abuse "public enemy number one".
 By 1973, there were 1.5 overdose deaths per 100,000 people.